simondparsons/basic-vision/models/README.md

 3 sets of pairs of convolutional layers, with 32, 64 and 128 filters, followed by a 1024 unit FC layer and an n-class output layer.

-This configuration has one less convolution layer than LeNetPlusDense (one with 128 filters) but has a Dense layer with more units.
+This configuration has one less convolution layer than LeNet Plus Dense (one with 128 filters) but has a Dense layer with more units.

 ### VGG8_4